ElmerCSC/elmerfem/elmerice/Solvers/Documentation/BackgroundErrorCostSolver.md

 ### Implementation

 The covariance matrix is of size $n \times n$, with $n$ the number of mesh nodes, is usually full rank, and often poorly known.
 It is then standard to parameterize this matrix using standard correlation functions $c(d)$ that describe the spatial correlation between 2 points as a function of the distance $d$ between the points.
-The correlation structure depends then on the correlation function (typical functions are, e.g., the exponential, squared exponential (or gaussian), Matérn functions) which usually depends on a *correlation length scale* or *range*.
+The correlation structure depends then on the correlation function (typical functions are, e.g., the exponential, squared exponential (or gaussian), Matérn functions, see [CovarianceUtils](#Covariance_Module)) which usually depends on a *correlation length scale* or *range*.

 The inverse covariance matrix $B^{-1}$ is factored in the standard form
 $$B^{-1}=\Sigma^{-1}.
 C^{-1} . \Sigma^{-1}$$
 where:

 - $\Sigma$ is a diagonal matrix containing the  standard deviations, assumed spatially uniforms fro now, i.e. $\Sigma=\sigma I$, with $I$ the identity matrix.
 - $C^{-1}$ is the inverse of the  correlation matrix whose components are defined using standard correlation functions $c(d)$.

 In general it is not necessary to explicitly compute and store $B$ (or its inverse), and it can be replaced by an equivalent operator.
 For  **Covariance type = String "diffusion operator"**, the operator results from the discretization of a diffusion equation, which can be done efficiently for unstructured meshes with the finite element method.
 With this method the operator kernel is a correlation function from the Matérn family.
 The implementation follows  Guillet et al. (2019).

-See [CovarianceUtils.md](CovarianceUtils.md) for details on the possible choices to construct $C$.
+See [CovarianceUtils](#Covariance_Module) for details on the possible choices to construct $C$.

 ### Discussion